Mountains Have No Eyes

 This is not a good start, but I did try dogs.

-To be honest, if there was no dog, this case would be replaced by another kind of animal.
-Chinese authorities definitely noticed this matter, and administrative flexibility did its job.
-Since the domestic public opinion also condemns stealing dogs for consumption, and it is lucky enough to have some humanity sublimes that are more than “violating private property” over this crime; legally, there are no further restrictions on private slaughter and consumption; instead, the administration allows public morality and value to guide the development of the market.
-For a country where six hundred million people earn an averagely of £100 per month, establishing a nationwide animal welfare supervision system like developed countries is simply too futuristic.
-We should believe in morality; although it is a superstructure constructed by humans, its enterprise, or its collapse, are both logical.
+Frankly, if dogs were not the subject of this debate, another animal would likely take their place.
+Chinese authorities are undoubtedly aware of this issue, and administrative flexibility has played its role.
+Given that domestic public opinion also condemns the theft of dogs for consumption, and that there are luckily some moral values that transcend the crime of "violating private property," there are no additional legal restrictions on private slaughter and consumption.
+Instead, the government allows public morality and values to guide market development.
+For a country where six hundred million people earn an average of £100 per month, establishing a nationwide animal welfare supervision system akin to those in developed countries seems almost futuristic.
+We should place faith in morality; though it is a human-constructed superstructure, its rise, or its collapse, both follow a logical path.

-Two years after the Farm Bill, Shen Zhen became the first city in China that prohibited the consumption and sale of dog meat.
+Two years after the Farm Bill, Shen Zhen became the first city in China to outlaw the consumption and sale of dog meat.

-This is but a matter within bamboo mountains; it was a rare dish when the village was young.
-Perhaps the village will vanish before we progress in this debate.
-Things her residents cheered about, or shed tears for, will soon be labelled as “historical case studies”, and objectivity will take the stage; none of our opinions will matter.
+This issue is essentially a debate ensnared within the bamboo-clad mountains; dog meat was a rare delicacy in the village's earlier days.
+Perhaps the village will fade into oblivion before we make any headway in this debate.
+The joys and sorrows of its residents will soon be relegated to "historical case studies," and objectivity will take center stage; our individual opinions will become inconsequential.

 Red Matter, White Matter